Ishika-0713/Ishika-0713/README.md

 - 👋 Hi, I’m @Ishika-0713
-- 👀 I’m interested in Machine Learning.
+- 👀 I’m interested in system designing, machine learning, deep learning and computer vision.
 - 🌱 I’m currently learning DSA.
-- 💞️ I’m looking to collaborate on projects related to Data analysis and Machine learning.
+- 💞️ I’m looking to collaborate on projects related to Data analysis and system designing.
 - 📫 How to reach me - https://www.linkedin.com/in/ishika-mathur

 <!---